leetcode-python-java/leetcode-python-java/solutions/1-1000/695-max-area-of-island.md

 ![](../../images/graph_undirected_2.png)

-Return _the maximum area of an island_ is to return the node count of the largest **connected component**.
+Return _the maximum area of an island_ is to return the vertex count of the largest **connected component**.

 ## Approach
 1. Find the first land.